1stdibs/template-view/readme.md

  - `this.model.toJSON()` is automatically offered as as the data for the template.
  - automatically appends subviews using a scope map, passed through prototype or options.
 Elements on which to append are declared with a `data-append=<name-in-scope>` attribute.

-###api
+### `scope` object properties

-TemplateView can take a _template spcification_ either as a constructor option or on the prototype of a subclass.
+TemplateView can take a _template specification_ either as a constructor option or on the prototype of a subclass.
 The template specification can have the following forms:

 object